In Brazil our nights were divided among overland camping, spending the night at a gas station, or staying with local people.

 Before reaching major cities we try to find accommodation, in which most cases we succeed.
 Brazilians have been very hospitable to us and we’ve stayed in many homes.
 Some invited us during a chat on the street, others found us on the website.

 Let there be no misunderstanding: no, you don’t have to go to these places.
 No, these are not by definition the best spots.
-After having traveled in South America for so long we realize that it’s no problem here to find your own beautiful spots for camping.
+After having traveled in Brazil for so long (2 years in total) we realize that it’s no problem here to find your own beautiful spots for camping.

 You can also check out iOverlander, where you can see where other overlanders spent the night.